ibm-cloud-docs/Cloudant/offerings/bluemix.md

 Storage usage is checked daily.
 If you exceed your storage limit, HTTP requests to the account receive a 402 status code with the error message, "Account has exceeded its data usage quota.
 An upgrade to a paid plan is required."
-A banner also appears on the Cloudant dashboard to inform you.
+A banner also appears on the {{site.data.keyword.cloudant_short_notm}} dashboard to inform you.
 You can still read and delete data.
 However, to write new data, you must either upgrade to a paid account or delete data and wait until the next check runs for your account to be reactivated.

 If you would like to store more than one GB of data,